 Each of Oregon's 36 counties is a member of one of eight AOC districts, which are based on geographic regions.
 Each district holds an annual meeting in one of the district counties and again at the Annual Conference each fall.
 The meetings are a key element of AOC's communications exchange.

 Columbia County Commissioner Earl Fisher has been elected AOC President for 2014.
-Yamhill County Commissioner Mary Stern is now the Immediate Past President.
+Deschutes County Commissioner Tammy Baney is now the Immediate Past President.
 Sherman County Judge Gary Thompson was elected First Vice President.
 Umatilla County Commissioner Larry Givens was elected Second Vice President.
 Polk County Commissioner Craig Pope continues as AOC's Treasurer.
 They join AOC Executive Director Mike McArthur on the AOC Executive Team.